mina126/first-project-SQL/README.md

 - Dropped irrelevant columns like row_num, which was used during duplicate processing but is not needed in the final analysis
 - With these steps completed, we now have clean and structured data, ready to build an analytical dashboard to extract insights on global layoffs

+# Development

+ # Pseudocode

+- What's the general approach in creating this solution from start to finish?
+1. Get the data – Download the dataset from Kaggle.
+2. Explore the data in Excel – Identify inconsistencies, missing values, and anomalies
+3. Load the data into SQL Server – Store the dataset in a relational database for structured querying
+4. Clean the data with SQL – Remove duplicates, standardize values, and fix data types
+5. Test the data with SQL – Verify accuracy, check constraints, and validate transformations
+6. Visualize the data in Power BI – Create dashboards to analyze trends and insights
+7. Generate the findings based on insights – Document key takeaways and trends
+8. Write the documentation + commentary – Summarize methodology, challenges, and outcomes
+9. Publish the data to GitHub Pages – Make the project publicly accessible